kaan-keskin/devops-capstone-project-simple-ci-cd/README.md

 After EC2 instance created, we can easily install different services/applications in to the EC2 instance with Ansible.

-You can ping created EC' nstance with Ansible ping module:
+You can ping created EC2 instance with Ansible ping module:

 ```shell
 $ ansible webservers -i hosts -m ping -u ubuntu